CaelRowley/ipfs-platform-backend/README.md

 The `src` directory contains the source code for the server and is written in JavaScript.
 This source code is transpiled to the `lib` directory for deployment and testing.
 1. `npm run build` will transpile the `src` directory into `lib`
-2. `npm run clean` will delete the transpiled code.
+2. `npm run clean` will delete the transpiled code

 ## Debugging